 - Place half of the mixture in the baking tray and spread evenly as a first layer.
 Press it down with your hands so it is nice and compact.

-- Then take the other half of the walnut and porridge mix and spread it across the fruit paste layer.
+- Then take the other half of the walnut, oat and flour mix and spread it across the fruit paste layer.
 Press it down with your hands again so it is nice and compact.

 - Bake for 20 minutes, or until the top has browned a little.